Chapter 24 : Draco and his House Elves

 “Tell her… I wish her well, Judd.”
 Draco eyed cryptically to the elf going to his Aunt Andromeda.

-Judd picked up on the young Malfoy’s cunning.
+Judd recognized the young Malfoy’s cunning.
 For Draco had made sure that Monty had not heard where any of the elves were going.
 He purposefully made it so that Monty would not be able to tell Lucius of their locations.

-Judd was not an elf of many words.
-He never had been.
+Judd never had been an elf of many words.
 It was a rare occasion that he spoke his mind.
 Draco expected the elf to bow respectfully and leave.
 He did not expect his mouth to open as if he wanted to say something, but was holding back, waiting for permission.

 “You have permission to speak.”